Is your biggest question, "How do I get rid of my RSI symptoms permanently?"

 The fascia surrounding nerves and blood vessels can also become sticky.
 So, instead of the nerves and blood vessels sliding effortlessly alongside neighboring muscles, they become stuck to them.
 Now, every time the muscle contracts, it drags the nerve or blood vessel along, causing irritation and an increased thickening of the fascia meant to protect those sensitive structures.
 Nerve related symptoms begin to develop from all the unnecessary irritation.
 Blood vessels can become squeezed inside a tightening sleeve of fascia.

-The changes that develop in fascia tend to spread and affect more and more of the body as they become more established.
+The changes that develop in the matrix tend to spread and affect more and more of the body as they become more established.
 Once tissue becomes glued to its neighbor, additional strain is generated, leading to the need for more support.
 More and larger adhesions form in order to bolster the body in its compromised condition.

-Constantly looking down at a phone or other electronic device creates a shortening of the fascia and muscles at the front of the neck and torso.
+Constantly looking down at a phone or other electronic device creates a shortening of the connective tissues and muscles at the front of the neck and torso.
 Over time, because of the effects of gravity, symptoms will begin to generate in the low back and upper shoulders.
 Extending your arms forward to type on a keyboard can put excessive strain on the tendons at the elbow, with strain extending up into the armpits, shoulders and upper back and down into the forearm.
 Everything is connected to everything!

-Fascia has the ability to be restored to its non-binding, fluid state through stretching.
+This unique tissue has the ability to be restored to its non-binding, fluid state through stretching.
 This can be manual stretching done in a therapeutic setting by a trained therapist, or it can be through appropriate stretching that you can do on your own.

 In this website, you will find what you need to know to restore your fascia to a more normal state through our program of stretching self care.
-Once fascia returns to being the loose, slippery and supportive tissue it was meant to be, your body will heal the effects of strain and injury on its own.
+Once it returns to being the loose, slippery and supportive tissue it was meant to be, your body will heal the effects of strain and injury on its own.

 To learn even more about fascia, click on the links below.